Alcaro/krkrwine/README.md

 install.py will obey the WINEPREFIX environment variable, if set.

-krkrwine includes a GStreamer component; it's installed in Proton, but is not necessary or recommended under Wine, it does nothing useful if you have the above plugins and don't have protonmediaconverter.
+krkrwine's GStreamer component will not be installed under Wine; it does nothing useful if you have the above plugins and don't have protonmediaconverter.
 If you want them anyways for development purposes, you can copy or link them to ~/.local/share/gstreamer-1.0/plugins/.

 Installation - macOS
 --------------------